-Trump says coronavirus task force to shift focus, drawing Pelosi criticism
+Trump says virus task force to focus on U.S. revival, acknowledges risks

 “It’s good that the stores are reopening.
 I have two kids.
 It has been hard,” said florist Gregorio Garcia, 35, as he pruned pink roses inside his small open-front store.

-“My message to the rest of the country is: learn from how much effort, how much discipline it took to finally bring these numbers down and follow the same path until you’re sure that it’s being beaten back,” de Blasio told CNN.
+“You have states that are opening where you are still on the incline,” he said.
+“I think that’s a mistake.”

-“Or else, if this thing boomerangs, you’re putting off any kind of restart or recovery a hell of a lot longer.”
+The New York City subway stopped running on Wednesday from 1 to 5 a.m. so that workers could deep-clean and disinfect trains after an order from Cuomo last week, in what was reportedly the first scheduled shutdown in the system’s 115-year-old history.

-Reporting by Susan Heavey, Doina Chiacu, Lucia Mutikani and Jeff Mason in Washington, Maria Caspani in New York, Lucy Nicholson in Los Angeles, Lisa Shumaker in Chicago; Writing by Sonya Hepinstall; Editing by Howard Goller
+Reporting by Susan Heavey, Doina Chiacu, Lucia Mutikani and Jeff Mason in Washington, Maria Caspani and Nathan Layne in New York, Lucy Nicholson in Los Angeles, Lisa Shumaker in Chicago; Writing by Sonya Hepinstall; Editing by Howard Goller